Sex education in the United States: Abstinence-only sex education

 Abstinence-only sex education, also referred to as "abstinence only until marriage" (A.O.U.M) is an approach which emphasizes sexual abstinence prior to marriage to the exclusion of all other types of sexual and reproductive health education, particularly regarding birth control and safe sex.
-Adolescents are encouraged to be sexually abstinent until marriage and are not provided with information about contraception.
+Adolescents are encouraged to be sexually abstinent until marriage and are not provided with information about contraception, leaving students with the impression that delaying sexual activity is the only viable option.

-Abstinence-only education began its rise in the 1980s with congress's Adolescent Family Life Act, which encouraged young people in the United States to abstain from sexual intercourse prior to adulthood and marriage.
+Abstinence-only education began its rise in the 1980s with the Adolescent Family Life Act, which encouraged young people in the United States to abstain from sexual intercourse prior to adulthood and marriage.
 The infiltration of abstinence only education was largely brought about by heteronormative Christian ideals of the 1970s and 1980s that wanted public schools to have a focus on the teachings of the bible.
 This specific avenue for sex education was given more relevance by the idea that sex- education that focused on reproductive health (i.e. Condoms, hormonal birth control) was promoting a fast and loose attitude about teenagers having sex.
 As opposed to providing resources for teens to engage in sexual activity, the abstinence only movement focused primarily on ways to avoid sexual pressure and express the perceived benefits to abstaining.
 As of right now, thirty eight out of the fifty states provide sex education and thirty of those thirty eight have a focus on abstinence at least until the end of the students teen years, some even promoting the abstaining of sexual activity until marriage.